bharathi-tenneti/RHACM-GitOps-MultiTenancy-Demo/README.md

     oc get route redargocd-server -n redargocd
 ```

+**GitOpsification**: The above steps can be translated to manifest YAMLs with ArgoCD sync-wave and pushed to a Git repository.
+Then ACM-SRE user can use the default OpenShift GitOps operator (ArgoCD) instance in `openshift-gitops` namespace, which comes from the GitOps operator installation, to deploy the Git repo as an Argo application to the hub cluster.

 ## Managed cluster registration verification in ArgoCD

 Log into the blue and red ArgoCD consoles and create application to verify that the managed clusters are listed as application destination.